kmader/Quantitative-Big-Imaging-2018/README.md

 - [Overview](Projects/Overview.md) of possible projects
 - [Here](https://docs.google.com/spreadsheets/d/1Xvf4I5t-QkgXFBoDJ8BrMA8RTtuZWILfFBRhMjqP8Z8/edit#gid=1920771685) you signup for your project with team members and a short title and description

+# Software Dependencies

+The course, slides and exercises are primarily done using Python 3.6 and Jupyter Notebook 5.5.
+The binder/repo2docker-compatible environment can be found at [binder/environment.yml](https://github.com/kmader/Quantitative-Big-Imaging-2018/blob/master/binder/environment.yml).

+## All Lectures
+The packages which are required for all lectures
+- numpy
+- matplotlib
+- scipy
+- scikit-image
+- scikit-learn
+- ipyvolume

+## Machine Learning Packages
+For machine learning and big data lectures a few additional packages are required
+- tensorflow
+- pytorch
+- opencv
+- dask
+- dask_ndmeasure
+- dask_ndmorph
+- dask_ndfilter

+## Image Registration / Medical Image Data
+For the image registration lecture and medical image data
+- itk
+- SimpleITK
+- itkwidgets

 # Other Material
 - Course Wiki (For Questions and Answers, discussions etc, we use the old one)